10 Plants That Repel Mosquitos in Your Yard & Indoors

 They do best in sunner conditions, but can do fine in the shade as long as they’re in well-nourished soil and well-cared for and get at least some sun during the day.
 Allium is a family of plants, so you’ll find some variety to choose from.

 Marigold is another lovely smelling plant that will give a very nice boost to your outdoor garden, even before we start talking about how well it can work as a repellent.

-Pyrethrum is the name of the compound that marigolds have, that is a common ingredient in a number of different types of repellents.
+Pyrethrum is the name of the compound that various types of marigolds have, that is a common ingredient in a number of different types of repellents.